dburian/transformer_document_embedding/log/basic_interfaces.md

 pairs.
 There is still plenty of value in that:

 1. we can move from a model implementation to trying it out really quickly,
-2. easy arguments loading, which are also automatically saved (see [experiment configuration][experiment_config])
+2. easy arguments loading, which are also automatically saved
-3. easily defined grid search (see [grid search config][experiment_config])
-4. avoiding *some* code repetition (though not as much as initially planned)
+3. avoiding *some* code repetition (though not as much as initially planned)
-5. automatic and systematic saving of experiment results and logging
+4. automatic and systematic saving of experiment results and logging

-## Implementation

-There are three types of entities:

-- `task` -- defines data, splits, evaluation metrics
-- `model` -- takes care of building the model, minimal as can be (pure `torch.nn.Module` or `tf.keras.Model`)
-- `ExperimentalModel` -- takes care of getting the best out of given `model` and `task`, so mainly training

-## Scripts

-The above entities are used in multiple types of scripts.
-Each script should be used for the purpose it was designed.

-- `evaluate_best` -- simple evaluation model
-    - saves best/trained model
-    - evaluates the model on test data
-    - saves results of the evaluation
-- `grid_search` -- finds the best hyperparameters
-    - loads grid search configuration and tries out each configuration
-    - does not save models
-    - logs hyperparameters
-    - does not evaluate the model on test data

-## The Why-s
+### The Why-s

 - **Why this does not matter that much.**